-The beginnings of S.M.A.C
+The beginnings of S.M.A.C.

-The Club was started in 1937 by Austin Tarrant, an Electrical contractor whose business was at the bottom of Rodbourne Road.
-The first meetings were held at Rodbourne Recreation Ground which in those days was much larger because Great Western way did not exist.
-Some flying also took place at Cook’s Farm which is now Beech Avenue.
+The Club was started in 1937 by Austin Tarrant, an electrical contractor whose business was at the bottom of Rodbourne Road.
+The first meetings were held at Rodbourne Recreation Ground, which in those days was much larger because Great Western Way did not exist.
+Some flying also took place at Cook’s Farm, which is now Beech Avenue.

-In 1939, model flying activities stopped because of a wartime ruling by the government.
+In 1939, model flying activities stopped because of a wartime ruling by the Government.

-In 1945 a meeting to reform the club after the War was held in the shop window of ‘The Spot’.
-This was a sports and hobbies Shop in Regent Street opposite Woolworths.
-They were one of the original suppliers of Kits and materials especially Solid model Kits during Wartime.
+In 1945, a meeting to reform the Club after the Second World War was held in the shop window of The Spot.
+This was a sports and hobbies shop in Regent Street, opposite Woolworths.
+They were one of the original suppliers of kits and materials, especially solid model kits during wartime.

-Some indoor flying was held at the Drill hall in Old Town.
+Some indoor flying was held at the Drill Hall in Old Town.
 This nearly bankrupted the Club because they had not been told that they had to pay for the heating of the building.
-The committee resolved this by holding a Dance at the Town Hall to break even.
+The Committee resolved this by holding a dance at the Town Hall to break even.

-In 1946 model flying moved to Toot Hill when it was still just fields.
+In 1946, model flying moved to Toothill when it was still just fields.
 This site was not very good as it had high trees on all sides.

-In 1947 the club moved to a field at Mannington off the old road to the Nine Elms pub (adjacent to the Midland & SouthWestern Railway).
+In 1947, the Club moved to a field at Mannington off of the old road to the Nine Elms pub (adjacent to the Midland & South Western Junction Railway).
 The actual site is approximately where Westmead industrial estate now stands.

-It was in March this year that John Hodey joined the club as a junior with subscriptions of £0-0s-6d a month. (juniors could pay each month from their pocket money).
-John Hodey is our longest continuously serving club member.
+It was in March this year that John Hodey joined the club as a junior with subscriptions of £0/0s/6d a month (juniors could pay each month from their pocket money).
+John Hodey is our longest continuously serving Club member.

 Transport was generally arranged for the members who did not have their own vehicles to get to Wroughton.
 A bus was hired from the Blue & Ivory Coach Company at a cost of 2s/6d each.
 Alternatively, some members would cycle to Wroughton with their latest creations strapped to their back in boxes supplied by the model shop.

-Thanks to John Hodey for providing the early club history
+Thanks to John Hodey for providing the early Club history.